aidinfk/aidinfk/README.md

 ---

 ### 📄 Publications
-1. A Literature Review of Process Mining in Healthcare* (International Journal of Data Science and Analytics Spribger – 2026)
+1. A Literature Review of Process Mining in Healthcare (International Journal of Data Science and Analytics Spribger - 2026)
 2. Using Advanced Learning Techniques to Predict Software Defects: A Systematic Literature Review (Cluster Computing - Springer - 2026)

 ---